linhngocle2000/collaborative-carrier-network/README.md

 ## Logs
 When starting the application, logs are documented in the log file created for the current date.
 Log files are located in the directory _logs_ and their names indicate which date are the logs referring to.
+The directory _logs_ is located in the same folder as the application.

 ## User manual